General Policies and Procedures

 Your criticisms, arguments, and suggestions concerning the paper will be most useful to the editor and to the author if they are carefully documented.
 Do not make dogmatic, dismissive statements, particularly about the novelty of the work.
 Substantiate your statements.
 Reviewer’s recommendations are gratefully received by the editor; however, since editorial decisions are usually based on evaluations derived from several sources, reviewers should not expect the editor to honor every recommendation.
 You will be asked to suggest acceptability as noted on the specific review form (e.g., accept; accept with revision; reject; modify, re-review required).

-- Very few papers qualify for an immediate, unconditional acceptance.
+A. Very few papers qualify for an immediate, unconditional acceptance.
+Papers can be recommended for direct acceptance if the fullfill the following criteria

 - Plagiarism – Plagiarism is not limited to the Results and Discussion sections; it can involve any part of the manuscript, including figures and tables, in which material is copied from another publication without attestation, reference, or permission.
 Note that wording does not have to be exact to be copyright infringement; use of very similar words in almost the same sequence can also be infringement.
 Data themselves are not copyrightable, but their presentation is.